- Authorized Work for Study Permit Holders

 - You must have full-time student status.

-- During a summer break period
+- During a school-scheduled break period.

 - You must have a Social Insurance Number.